tmroziewicz/wf_optim_crypto_analysis/README.md

 📊 Main Output
 The primary result of this pipeline is a reproduced PDF document.
 This document contains charts and tables that are numerically and visually identical to those published in the original paper.

+🏗️ Pipeline Orchestration
+This research is fully reproducible using Data Version Control (DVC) — an open-source tool for versioning data, experiments, and machine learning pipelines.

+Key DVC Files:

+⚙️ dvc.yaml: Defines the complete pipeline (stages, dependencies, outputs, commands)

+🛠️ params.yaml: Contains all configurable hyperparameters and settings

+🔒 dvc.lock: Locks exact versions of data, models, and code for consistency

 ## Clone
 - Clone this repository
   ```